stellar/stellar-core/docs/software/admin.md

 The [example config](https://github.com/stellar/stellar-core/blob/master/docs/stellar-core_example.cfg) describes all the possible configuration options.

+Here is an [example test network config](https://github.com/stellar/docker-stellar-core-horizon/blob/master/testnet/core/etc/stellar-core.cfg) for connecting to the test network.

+Here is an [example public network config](https://github.com/stellar/docs/blob/master/other/stellar-core-validator-example.cfg) for connecting to the public network.

 The examples in this file don't specify `--conf betterfile.cfg` for brevity.